reuelrds/jlox/README.md

 This is my implementation of the Lox interpreter from the book [Crafting Interpreters](https://craftinginterpreters.com/).
 This project is an ongoing development of the interpreter, implemented in Java, as part of a self-learning exercise to understand the deeper concepts of interpreters and programming languages.

-The development process is structured by chapters, with each chapter residing in its own branch.
-Every individual section within a chapter has its own commit, making it easy to follow the progress and understand the changes.
+***Note: The development process is structured by chapters, with each chapter residing in its own branch.
+Every individual section within a chapter has its own commit, making it easy to follow the progress and understand the changes.***

 ## Additional Features